orionfollett/oarm/README.md

 Project:

-Implement a REPL and file reading interpreter that supports a small subset of ARM assembly.
+CPU emulator that supports a small subset of ARM assembly.

 ARM supported: